-- Bear canisters are required on the coast (because of raccoons, mostly) and you can rent them when you get your permit.
+- Bear canisters are required on the coast (for the occasional black bear, but mostly raccoons and rodents) and you can rent them when you get your permit.

 - Bring some dry wood or firestarter.
 Fires below the high tide mark are fine and there is plenty of driftwood for an amazing campfire.

-There are no crevasses, mostly mellow snowslopes the entire way to the top, and unreal glissading chutes on the way down, making for a speedy, fun and easy descent.
-This was our son’s first volcano (at 10 years old), so we took a leisurely four days to climb it, allowing a day for practicing snow travel and resting up for the climb, and then a full night’s rest at camp before heading out the following day.
+There are no crevasses, mostly mellow snow slopes the entire way to the top, and unreal glissading chutes on the way down, making for a speedy, fun and easy descent.
+This was our son’s first volcano (at 9 years old), so we took a leisurely four days to climb it, allowing a day for practicing snow travel and resting up for the climb.
+We then had a full night’s rest at camp after the summit, before heading out the following day.
 Typically, by mid-June/early July, the weather is getting more stable and the snowpack has largely turned into an immovable mass, letting you focus on just putting one foot in front of the other.